Azure/Azure2AzureTK/docs/wiki/Introduction-to-azure2azure-migration-toolkit.md

 - Navigate to the `1-Collect` directory.
 - Logon to Azure with an account that has the required permissions to collect the inventory using `Connect-AzAccount`.
 - Run the script `Get-AzureServices.ps1` to collect the Azure resource inventory and properties, for yor relevant scope (resource group, subscription or multiple subscriptions).
 The script will generate a resources.json and a summary.json file in the same directory.
 The resources.json file contains the full inventory of resources and their properties, while the summary.json file contains a summary of the resources collected.
 For examples on how to run the script for different scopes please see 1-Collect scope examples - [1-Collect Scope Examples](#1-collect-scope-examples) below.
-- After collecting the inventory, you can use the `2-AvailabilityCheck/Get-AvailabilityInformation.ps1` script to check the availability of the services in the target region.
+- After collecting the inventory, the intent is that you can use the `2-AvailabilityCheck/Get-AvailabilityInformation.ps1` script to check the availability of the services in the target region.
 This script will generate a services.json file in the same directory, which contains the availability information for the services in the target region.
 Note that this functionality is not yet complete and is a work in progress.
-The script will prompt you for the target region for the migration.

 ## 1-Collect Scope Examples